OrdinaryEnder/Ameera/README.md

 SODIUM_INSTALL=system pip install -r requirements.txt
 ```

-### Heroku
+### Online Hosting
-You can host this bot to make it stay online on Heroku.
+You can host this bot to make it stay online on these online hostings.

 <a href="https://heroku.com/deploy?template=https://github.com/zairullahdev/Alexandra"><img src="https://www.herokucdn.com/deploy/button.svg" alt="Run your bot in Heroku"></a>

 [![Run on Repl.it](https://repl.it/badge/github/zairullahdev/Alexandra)](https://repl.it/github/zairullahdev/Alexandra)

 # Credit
 ZairullahDeveloper - Code's